SmartekWorks/smartekworks.github.io/swat/article_flow.md

 To put a `before` tag onto a **Scenario Group** will make all the scenarios inside to be **Before Filters**, and vice versa, a `after` will also enable all the scenarios to be **After Filters**.
 The `before` and `after` tags are case insensitive, and the **Scenario Group** will get back to normal once these tags are removed.

-Hint: All these filter scenarnios are processed from top to bottom by its position in the page, and only the first case in one scenario will be executed.
+All these filter scenarnios are processed from top to bottom by its position in the page, and only the first case in one scenario will be executed.

 #### Override Filter Data